 Tretis adj.
 Long and well-proportioned; nicely built; pretty

 The word "tretis" hails from Old English, originally associated with formal discourses and treatises.
 However, over time, its meaning has evolved to describe objects, structures, or even people who are long and well-proportioned, nicely built, and aesthetically pleasing.
-When we say something is "tretis," we're capturing a sense of elegance, harmony, and visual appeal.
+When we say something is "tretis," we are capturing a sense of elegance, harmony, and visual appeal.
 For instance, an architect might praise a building's "tretis" quality, noting its graceful design and balanced proportions that make it stand out.

 This sense of "tretis" can also apply to individuals or objects that possess a captivating charm and beauty.
 Describing someone as "tretis" suggests not only physical attractiveness but also a refined and graceful demeanor.
 Similarly, an art enthusiast might use the term to compliment a sculpture that draws admiration for its intricate details and well-balanced composition.
 This evolution of the word showcases the dynamic nature of language, enriching our ability to express nuanced appreciation for beauty and craftsmanship in the world around us.